OzLe/esco-semantic/README.md

 cd ESCO-Ingest
 ```

-2. Follow the Environment Setup instructions above to create and activate the conda environment.
+2. Choose your setup method:
+   - For Docker: Follow the Docker setup instructions
+   - For local development: Follow the Conda setup instructions

 3. Configure your Neo4j connection as described in the Configuration section.